mihaimyh/goquota/pkg/billing/stripe/STRIPE_V84_API.md

-# Stripe Go SDK v83 API Documentation
+# Stripe Go SDK v84 API Documentation

-This document describes how the Stripe Go SDK v83 is used in the `goquota` Stripe billing provider.
+This document describes how the Stripe Go SDK v84 is used in the `goquota` Stripe billing provider.

 ## Overview

-The Stripe provider uses **stripe-go v83.2.1**, which introduces a new client-based API pattern that replaces the global configuration approach used in earlier versions.
+The Stripe provider uses **stripe-go v84.1.0**, which introduces a breaking change in how billing period fields are accessed (moved from `Subscription` to `SubscriptionItem` in API version 2025-03-31.basil).

-## Key Changes from v76 to v83
+## Key Changes from v83 to v84

+### Breaking Change: CurrentPeriodEnd/Start Location

+**In v83 and earlier:**

+- `CurrentPeriodEnd` and `CurrentPeriodStart` were on the `Subscription` struct (but not exposed in Go SDK)
+- Required parsing raw JSON to access these fields

+**In v84 (API version 2025-03-31.basil):**

+- These fields were **moved** to the `SubscriptionItem` struct
+- Now properly exposed in the Go SDK as struct fields
+- Access pattern: `sub.Items.Data[i].CurrentPeriodEnd` instead of parsing JSON

 ### 1. Client-Based API (v82+)

 **Old Pattern (v76):**

 ```go
 import "github.com/stripe/stripe-go/v76"
 import "github.com/stripe/stripe-go/v76/customer"